ygcha/DH110-CHRISTINACHA/assignment05/README.md

 ### _Personas and Scenarios_
 I created two personas: one based on my previous user research and one based on my own perceptions from the research.
 Below are the personas and scenarios.

--  **Diana Kim:** A 17-year-old high school graduate with high technical literacy entering college who needs to efficiently find scholarships and grants that match her financial needs and academic achievements to attend her dream university: Harvard University.
-She wants to make sure she can keep track of which scholarships and grants she needs to apply to based on the due date through her account.
+-  **Diana Kim:** A 17-year-old high school graduate with high technical literacy entering college who needs to efficiently find scholarships and grants that match her financial needs to attend her dream university: Harvard University.
+She wants to make sure she can keep track of which scholarships and grants she needs to apply to based on the award amount through her account.

 - **Sandy Smith:** A 50-year-old homestay mom of two sons with low technical literacy and wants to find what type of scholarships and loans her son can apply to without a hassle in between her busy schedule.
 She wants to make sure her eldest son focuses on school without having to worry about which scholarships and loans he needs to apply to.
 She wants to easily create a list of applications her son can access.